Anil Jegga

 Research Areas

 Drug safety - Leveraging omics and data analytics: Drug-induced adverse events (AEs) continue to be a major issue in health care.
-Clinical trial data, the traditional method of identifying and understanding AEs, may not capture the full range of AEs that occur in real-world settings.
-Real-world data sources and omics technologies, such as RNA sequencing, can provide a more comprehensive view of molecular changes during drug treatment and potentially identify AE biomarkers.
-While computational approaches can analyze and interpret these complex datasets to identify AE patterns and trends, there are still significant gaps in understanding how to predict and prevent drug-induced AEs.
+Clinical trial data fail to capture the full range of AEs that occur in real-world settings.
+Real-world data sources (EHRs and FAERS) capture these more effectively and coupling these with omics technologies can provide a more comprehensive view of molecular changes during drug treatment and potentially identify AE biomarkers.
+However, there are still significant gaps in understanding how to predict and prevent drug-induced AEs.
 We integrate and analyze existing data sources (secondary data analyses) to develop effective approaches for predicting and mitigating drug-induced AEs.
 (Representative publications)

-Navigating the complexities of idiopathic pulmonary fibrosis (IPF) - Identifying biomarkers and novel therapies: IPF is a chronic lung disease that causes scarring in the lungs.
+Deciphering the complexities of idiopathic pulmonary fibrosis (IPF) and discovering biomarkers and novel therapies: IPF is a chronic lung disease that causes scarring in the lungs.
 It is a leading cause of death and has few treatment options.
-Research on IPF has focused on understanding the disease's causes and developing new treatments.
 Despite progress in understanding the causes and developing new treatments, more work is needed to stop or reverse the disease and to find reliable biomarkers for diagnosis, prognosis, and treatment.
-One promising area of research is using omics data, such as RNA-seq (bulk and single cell), to study gene expression changes in the lungs of people with IPF.
-This can help identify potential therapeutic targets.
+One promising area of research is using omics data such as RNA-seq (bulk and single cell) to study gene expression changes in the lungs of patients with IPF and use these signatures to query perturbagen databases to identify therapeutic candidates.
 By analyzing the omics and real-world data (e.g., Electronic health records or the FDA's adverse events), independently and collaboratively, we have been able to identify key pathways and genes that are dysregulated in IPF and may represent potential therapeutic targets.
 (Representative publications)

 Resources and Software